Invest In Your Academic Skills ⇒ Reach Your Graduation Goals

 Most students experience academic setbacks at some point.
-This two-credit, in-person course helps students make satisfactory academic progress in their current courses by examining the behaviors, habits, and mindset associated with academic success.
+This three-credit, in-person course helps students make satisfactory academic progress in their current courses by examining the behaviors, habits, and mindset associated with academic success.
 Students will focus on goal setting, motivation, academic skill building, and time management skills needed to achieve their educational and personal goals.

 This three-credit, pass/fail lecture-workshop course addresses many of the academic and motivational challenges that university students face.
 In ACAD 105, students will strengthen their skills in reading, note-taking, and test preparation.

 This one-credit, pass/fail, online class offered in the 1st 8-week session focuses on increasing students’ comfort and proficiency with library resources.
 Most classes will require strong library and research skills.
 This one-credit, pass/fail class has no class meetings, so students may work at their own pace to complete assignments.

 This one-credit pass/fail online class is offered over 5 weeks and is designed to help students acquire the skills and knowledge in the areas of computer/Internet literacy, technology management, online communications, organization, and time management necessary for success in online classes.